-This 17 month project will link up various Moldovan, Romanian and Dutch legal experts and includes the following range of activities:
+This 17 month project linked up various Moldovan, Romanian and Dutch legal experts and included the following range of activities:

 - A baseline assessment on current work division in two pilot courts in Moldova

 - Two study visits to the Netherlands and Romania

 - Joint working meetings on introducing changes on the work floor geared towards increasing the efficiency of judicial proceedings, streamlining the preparation of verdicts and judicial decisions, and reducing the administrative tasks for judges

 - On the job coaching in the two pilot courts on implementing the defined changes

 - Interim assessment of functionality of introduced changes to the work in the pilot courts